-Rossi’s vision for Marìencò started growing during her time at Il Genovese, in which she already took care of some of her clients’ private celebrations.
+Rossi’s vision for Marìencò started growing during her time at Il Genovese, where she used to take care of some of her clients’ private celebrations.
 Marìencò, therefore, was born from the willingness to mix internal and external hospitality.
 The founder confesses her dislike for words like catering or banqueting, as she feels they don’t represent Marìencò’s reality.
-The concept, in fact, doesn’t only include the preparation of the food.
+The concept, in fact, does not only include the preparation of the food.
 It also features the set-up, the way it is proposed and presented to guests.

 Rossi defines herself as a «hoarder».
-She describes her space as «an accumulation of objects – maniacally ordered.
-I found things I liked, I mixed them and I set them up».
+She describes her space as «an accumulation of objects, but maniacally ordered.
+I find things I like, I mix them, and I set them up».
 It is an archive, developed from the founder’s taste for seriality.
-An element characterizing her favorite room, the wardrobe.
-This space includes matching tablecloth and uniform covers.
+Her favorite room is the wardrobe, a space which includes matching tablecloth and uniform covers.

-«I would describe it as a mix between traveling and a personal desire to know things».
+«I would describe my vision as a mix between traveling and a personal desire to know things».
 Traveling is, in fact, one of the elements that shaped Marìencò’s development.
-The willingness to find certain objects pushed Rossi to search for them and to find them, moving from one place to another. «Imagining certain things, I had the possibility to meet them, to respect them, to set them up».
+The willingness to find certain objects pushed Rossi to search for them and to find them, moving from one place to another. «Imagining certain things, I had the possibility to find objects, to respect them, to set them up».

 Lampoon review: Sustainability and seasonality at Marìencò